10 NPS Alternatives to Help You Better Understand Customer Behaviors

 You can use the following metrics to measure customer sentiment and behavior:

-Additionally, consider running various surveys such as churn or post-purchase to collect more behavioral data at critical points of the customer journey.
+Additionally, consider running targeted surveys such as churn surveys and post-purchase surveys to collect behavioral data at critical points in the customer journey.

 Is CSAT or NPS Better?